replicatedhq/kurl.sh/src/markdown-pages/create-installer/host-preflights/filesystem-performance.md

 #### `backgroundWriteIOPSJobs`

 Number of threads to use for background write IOPS.
-This should be set high enough to reach the target specified in BackgroundWriteIOPS.
+This should be set high enough to reach the target specified in `backgroundWriteIOPS`.
-Example: If BackgroundWriteIOPS is 100 and write latency is 10ms then a single job would barely be able to reach 100 IOPS so this should be at least 2.
+Example: If `backgroundWriteIOPS` is 100 and write latency is 10ms, then a single job would barely be able to reach 100 IOPS, so this should be at least 2.

 #### `backgroundReadIOPSJobs`

 Number of threads to use for background read IOPS.
-This should be set high enough to reach the target specified in BackgrounReadIOPS.
+This should be set high enough to reach the target specified in `backgroundReadIOPS`.

 ## Filesystem Performance Analyzer